Find Affordable College Courses

 Read full report on Health Professions at University of Alabama at Birmingham

-Remington College - Mobile Campus did quite well in this year’s ranking of the best schools for health professions students.
-It came in at #9 on the list.
-Remington College - Mobile Campus is a small private not-for-profit school located in the city of Mobile.
+Remington College - Mobile Campus ranked #9 on this year’s Best Health Professions Schools in Alabama list.
+Remington College - Mobile Campus is a small private not-for-profit school located in the midsize city of Mobile.

 After completing their degree, health professions graduates from Remington College - Mobile Campus carry an average student debtload of $16,397.
 The average monthly payment of a loan this size is about $68, assuming that the borrower is on a 10-year repayment plan.